craftcms/docs/docs/commerce/5.x/development/orders.md

 ## Post-Checkout

 After a customer has paid for or otherwise completed an order, Commerce redirects them to the `returnUrl` memoized on the order.
-This is often set with the standard [`redirectInput()` function](/5.x/reference/twig/functions.md#redirectinput) when [making a payment](making-payments.md), but may not take effect until the customer returns after completing off-site authentication.
+This is often set with the standard [`redirectInput()` function](/5.x/reference/twig/functions.md#redirectinput) when [making a payment](making-payments.md), but may not take effect until the customer returns from completing off-site authentication.

 To send them to a dedicated order summary page, you can send a `redirect` param like this: